 Sewing-cutting training (basic- 3 month long) is conducted at Jorpati, Kathmandu and Crystal Items making Training (15 days long) at Dhapasi-4, Kathmandu in partnership with Cottage and Small Industry Development Board (CSIDB), Kathmandu.
 This program has trained 26 women from indigenous and disadvantaged group got skill development training.
 The main objective of this program is to sharpen the participant's technical skills and develop their knowledge so they can fulfill their basic needs by earning an income to pay for their children's education, medical care and everyday household needs.
 The participants become empowered and more self-reliant.
 They develop their leadership skills and dignity.
 Trainers allowance is provided by the CSIDB.
 Client needs assessment, training materials, participants' selection trainer and training institute selection, timely implementation and completion, monitoring, follow-up, coordination with stakeholders and reporting of the program are provided and managed by SDO-Nepal.

-SDO-Nepal conducts its regular meetings every month and holds emergency meetings and when needed.
-It has conducted its first General Assembly for its institutional development.
-The organization is renewed every year as per the Nepal Government rules and regulations.
+SDO-Nepal conducts its regular meetings every month and holds emergency meetings as and when needed.
+It has conducted its 10th General Assembly on 2022 for its institutional development.
+The organization is renewed every year as per the Nepal Government’s rules and regulations.
 The members and staffs of our organization is highly equipped with child rights mandate and other leadership development and organizational management skills.
-Every child at Our Child Home is well-oriented with Child Rights.

 Copyright 2014 - Social Development Organization